moj-analytical-services/rpackage_training/README.md

 ##### Exercises
 * **14.1** Open a pull request and merge the `dev` branch into `main` (delete the `dev` branch once it is merged)
-* **14.2** Click on the "Releases" section on the Code tab of the GitHub repo for your pacakge.
+* **14.2** Click on the "Releases" section on the Code tab of the GitHub repo for your package.
 * **14.3** Click on "Draft a new release"
 * **14.4** Fill in the release title with the Semantic Version number of your package
 * **14.5** Add a description of the release (the section of your NEWS file pertaining to this version of the package might be appropriate)